renderedtext/wormhole/README.md

 if finished successfully.
 Otherwise, reliably captures error reason of all possible error types.

+If `callback` execution is not finished within specified timeout, kills `callback` process and returns error.

 By default, timeout is set to 3 seconds.

 ## Installation